beatsbyzai/python-hw/project_01/readme.md

 // create lists variable to store output of each content type

 // use for loop to go through every element for each content type. for each iteration, append the content to its list variable.
 // use text() method from beautiful soup to just print out text. use the strip() method to remove all whitespace
-// do the same for titles
-// do the same for notes
-// do the same for boxFolders
+// do the same for all content types.

 // use conditions to return certain content based on parameter for "output"

 // use a while loop to loop through every page on the site, starting with page 1.
     // create variables to store all scraping content

    // break out of the while loop when the results are 0, when we are at the end of the loop

+   // create a new .csv file to store this information. use "a" to apped, instead of "w," which will overwrite.

+        // create 3 columns, one for title, years and notes.

+        // for each type of content, print the information scrape. also create a new column to store data from each content type using writerow() and pulling from each data type.

-// increase itemCount by 5000, which will go on to the next page every 5000 items itemCount += 5000
+        // increase itemCount by 5000, which will go on to the next page every 5000 items